rc-bootcamp/rc-bootcamp/README.md

 1. **Multi-language support**:
 Use language tags in markdown cells to put multiple languages into the same notebook.
 When building, the `Makefile` extracts only the sections tagged for the chosen language.
-Those pieces are then combined into per-language notebooks, so a single source notebook can produce versions for different languages.
+Those pieces are then combined into per-language notebooks, that is, a single source notebook can produce versions for different languages.
 English (`en`) and Japanese (`ja`) are supported now; you can add other languages by adding tags and translations and updating `LANGUAGES` in the `Makefile`.

 2. **Automatic fill-in-the-blank exercise generation**:
 Add special markers in code cells and the build will replace those parts with placeholders (`...`) to create exercises.
-You can also generate solution versions automatically, so authors manage exercises and solutions in the same notebook.
+You can also generate solution versions automatically enabling authors to maintain both exercises and solutions in the same notebook.
 This cuts down on work and makes updating materials easier.

 3. **Answer checking and display**: